Changes to adoption records

 What the change means

-When the change takes effect in Spring 2022, the Adoption Records Act will allow an adopted person (who is now 19 or older) or birth parent to access identifying information about the other person without first getting consent, unless the adopted person or birth parent filed a disclosure veto.
+As of 1 May 2022, the Adoption Records Act will allow an adopted person (who is now 19 or older) or birth parent to access identifying information about the other person without first getting consent, unless the adopted person or birth parent filed a disclosure veto.
 Identifying information includes the name of the birth parents and the adopted person’s adopted name.

 If the adopted person or birth parent doesn’t want their identifying information shared with the other person, they need to file a disclosure veto.